 I love to create crafts for Halloween!
 I feel like you can never have too many Halloween decorations!
 This year I decided to make a fun DIY Halloween Candy bowl inspired by a favorite Halloween saying.
 A big thanks to Cricut for sponsoring this post by providing me with the machine to make this project!

 Halloween is hands down my favorite holiday of the year.
-I know that many say Christmas is theirs, but honestly Christmas really stresses me out… too many expectations… Halloween to me gives you all of the fun of spending time with your family along with the opportunity for healthy does of creativity to be injected into your daily life.
+I know that many say Christmas is theirs, but honestly, Christmas really stresses me out, too many expectations.
+Halloween to me gives you all of the fun of spending time with your family along with the opportunity for a healthy dose of creativity to be injected into your daily life.
 I love making Halloween crafts, sewing Halloween costumes and throwing Halloween parties.

-Over the years with my kids getting older we have had to change how we celebrate Halloween- we now celebrate with a big family Halloween themed dinner either on Halloween or a day or two before.
+Over the years with my kids getting older we have had to change how we celebrate Halloween.
+We now celebrate with a big family Halloween themed dinner either on Halloween or a day or two before.
 It’s great fun for the kids and for me to put together too.
 This year for our Halloween dinner I decided to make a Halloween Candy bowl.
 We can use it at our “spooky” dinner and later as a candy bowl for trick or treaters.

-I decided to make a fun serving bowl with some of the lines written across the interior of the bowl, it was easy to make here’s how.
+I decided to make a fun Halloween Candy bowl with some of the lines written across the interior of the bowl, it was easy to make here’s how.

 A Cricut Machine